Yield: 6 confetti cupcakes // Total Time: 40 min. // Disclaimer: This post includes affiliate links.

 Confetti Cupcake Batter

-- Divide the batter evenly between the six muffin tins.
-Bake for 15 minutes, or until a toothpick inserted in the center of the cupcake comes out clean.
+- Distribute the batter evenly between the six liners.
+Bake for 15-18 min., or until a toothpick inserted in the center of the cupcakes comes out clean.

 Vanilla Buttercream

-- Once the cupcakes have completely cooled, frost them with the vanilla buttercream and top with additional confetti sprinkles.
+- Once the cupcakes have cooled to room temperature, frost them and top with additional sprinkles.
 Serve and enjoy!

 LOVE this recipe..
 I added 2tbs Vanilla Greek Yogurt to it.
 Came out great.
 Thank you for your hard work scaling it down..🤘